martinezga/material-de-estudio/docker/examples/simple-web/README.md

 # Simple web

-Project created to teach how deploy a simple web application using Docker and Nginx as server to girls of Skill for Women in Tech - México 2022.
+Project created to teach how deploy a basic web application using Docker and Nginx as server to girls of Skill for Women in Tech - México 2022.

 ### Image available at:

 https://hub.docker.com/r/martinezga/simple-web

-## How run the app using the image from Docker hub:
+## How download an image from Docker hub:

+Descargar la imagen:

+        $ docker pull martinezga/simple-web

-## How deploy using the Dockerfile:
+## How create an image using Dockerfile:

 Crear la imagen:

         $ docker build -t image_name .

+## How run the app on localhost:

 Verificar que la imagen está creada: